grnet/synnefo/docs/networks.rst

 Network @ Cyclades level
 ------------------------

-Cyclades understands two types of Virtual Networks:

-a) Public Networks
-b) Private Networks

-Public Networks are created by the administrator via `snf-manage` commands and can be used by all end-users.
-Each public network is assigned to a single backend but one backend can have multiple public networks.
+Cyclades networks support a range of different options to cover the specific needs of each deployment.

-Private Networks are created by the end-user from the Web UI or the kamaki client and provide isolated Layer 2 connectivity to the end-user.
-With regard to the fact that a user's VMs may be allocated across different Ganeti clusters (backends), private networks are created in all backends to ensure VMs connectivity.
+First of all, as far as visibility and accessibility is concerned, a network can be either `public` or `private`.
+Public networks are created by the administrator via the command line interface (`snf-manage`) and are visible to all end-users.
+On the other hand, private networks are created by the end-user from the Web UI or the kamaki client and provide isolated Layer 2 connectivity to the end-user.

-Both types of networks are created dynamically.

-From the VM perspective, each NIC is attached to a specific Network.

-When a new VM is created the backend allocator (in Cyclades) decides in which backend  to spawn it.
-Depending on the chosen backend, Synnefo finds the first non-full public Network that exists in the backend.
-Then attaches the VM's first NIC to this network.

-Once the VM is created, the user is able to connect the VM to multiple private networks, that himself has already created.

-A Network can have the following attributes:

- - IPv4 subnet (mandatory)
- - IPv4 gateway
- - IPv6 subnet
- - IPv6 gateway
- - public/private flag
- - flavor
+Both networks can have an IPv4 subnet or/and an IPv6 subnet along with the corresponding gateway.
+For IPv4 networks, if the `--dhcp` option is set, Cyclades will treat the IPv4 subnet as an IP pool, and will assign to each VM that is connected to this network an IPv4 address from this pool.

+A public network can also be marked as a floating IP pool with the `--floating-ip-pool` option.
+Floating IPs, are IPv4 addresses that can be dynamically by added and removed from running VMs.
+A user can reserve and release a floating IP address that he can later add and remove it from running VMs.
+Also the user can release a floating IP if it not used by any of his VMs.

+Private networks and floating IPs must be accessible from all instances across all Ganeti backends.
+So, such networks must exist in all backends, and are dynamically created when new Ganeti backends are added.
+Specially for private networks, to avoid the overhead of creating the network to all backends, Cyclades create these networks on demand, when an instance that lives in a backend tries to connect to this network.

+The administrator may also want to connect instances to some network, without supporting floating IPs (e.g. to enforce each VM to be connected to a specific network).
+This can be achieved by setting the `DEFAULT_INSTANCE_NETWORKS` setting to the list of the selected networks.
+The special keyword `SNF:ANY_PUBLIC` may be used as a network identifier, to indicate to the system to peak any of the public networks that has a free IP address.
+Public networks that are not floating IP pools, do not need to exist to all Ganeti backends, since the Cyclades backend allocator, will route spawned vms to a Ganeti backend that the selected networks exist.
+The administrator can choose in which backends to create the network via the `--backends` command line option.

-Flavor is a way to abstact infrastructure specific options, that are used to ensure connectivity and isolation to the VMs connected to the network.
+Another distinction between networks is their flavor.
+Flavor is a way to abstract infrastructure specific options, that are used to ensure connectivity and isolation to the VMs connected to the network.
 It is a set of options that eventually will guide scripts to set up rules, while creating virtual interfaces in the node level.
-The available flavors and their options can be found in the Synnefo settings and are configurable.
+Each of these flavors define attributes that will be used at Ganeti level to create the physical network.
+These attributes are:

+* ``mode``: Whether the network is in 'bridged' or 'routed' mode.
+* ``link``: Bridge for 'bridged' networks and routing table for 'routed' networks. e.g. 'br100', 'rt200'
+* ``mac_prefix``: A MAC prefix for the network. e.g. 'aa:00:05'
+* ``tags``: A list of tags to be used at the Ganeti level.

 To ensure L2 isolation, Synnefo supports two different mechanisms (see also Node Level section):

- - assigning one physical VLAN per network
+* assigning one physical VLAN per network
- - assigning one MAC prefix per network, so that every NIC attached to this network will have this prefix.
+* assigning one MAC prefix per network, so that every NIC attached to this network will have this prefix.
 Isolation is then achieved by filtering rules (via `ebtables`) based on a specific mask (ff:ff:f0:00:00:00, see Node Level section for more details).

 Having this in mind and in order to prevent assignment of duplicate VLAN/MAC prefix to different networks, Synnefo supports two types of Pools:

 - Bridge Pool (corresponding to a number of VLANs bridged to those bridges)
 - MAC prefix Pool

 For Pool handling refer to the corresponding doc section.

-Finally, each supported flavor must declare the following options (see also Ganeti Level section):

- - ``mode`` ('bridged' or 'routed'),
- - ``link`` ('br100', 'rt200', 'pool')
- - ``mac_prefix`` ('aa:00:05', 'pool', None)
- - ``tags`` (['ip-less-routed' or 'mac-filtered' or 'physical-vlan' or None])
+To use this pools, set either `--link` or `--mac-prefix` to the reserved keyword `pool`.

 Existing network flavors are the following: